105th Infantry Regiment (United States)

-The 105th Infantry Regiment was an infantry regiment of the New York Army National Guard that saw combat in World War I and World War II.
+The 105th Infantry Regiment is an infantry regiment of the New York Army National Guard that saw combat in World War I and World War II.
 Originally, it was known as the 2nd New York Volunteer Infantry Regiment, but it was redesignated in 1916.
-The 105th fought as a part of the 27th Infantry Division during both World Wars, and was highly decorated for its actions during the Battle of Saipan, where its dogged defense against the largest Japanese Banzai charge of the war decimated its ranks, but prevented the American effort on the island from collapsing.
+The 105th fought as a part of the 27th Infantry Division during both World Wars, and was highly decorated for its actions during the Battle of Saipan, where its dogged defense against the largest Japanese Banzai charge of the war decimated its ranks.

 Spanish–American War

 The 105th Infantry traces its origins to the 2nd New York Volunteer Infantry Regiment, first formed in 1898.
 (An earlier 2nd New York Volunteer Infantry, known as the Troy Regiment, had served in the Civil War; this was a different regiment with no connection to the later 2nd.)
 On 17 May 1898, the 2nd New York Infantry was reformed for service in the Spanish–American War.